Tag Archives: Lisa

 Natural Language

-Natural Language, the sister-project of the library’s popular Sunday Afternoon Poetry and Reading Series, is an anthology including the work of over 30 Pittsburgh poets and writers who have read their work in the series since its formation in 2007.
-Curators of the series and fellow library … Continue reading
+Natural Languagethe sister-project of the library’s popular Sunday Afternoon Poetry and Reading Series, is an anthology including the work of over 30 Pittsburgh poets and writers who have read their work in the series since its formation in 2007.
+Curators of the series and fellow library workers, Renée and Connie, served as editor and designing editor of the anthology.

 Filed under Uncategorized